Creating Trustworthy AI: A summary of our white paper

 You can read Mozilla's Trustworthy AI White Paper here.

 Mozilla’s theory of change is a detailed map for arriving at more trustworthy AI.
 We developed our theory of change over a one-year period, during which we consulted with scores of AI domain experts from industry, civil society, academia, and the public sphere.
 We conducted a thorough literature review.
 And we learned by doing, running advocacy campaigns that scrutinized AI, funding art projects that illuminated AI’s impact on society, and publishing research in our Internet Health Report.

 Mozilla’s theory of change focuses on AI in consumer technology: internet products and services aimed at a wide audience.
-This includes products and services from social platforms, apps, and search engines, to e-commerce and ride sharing technologies, to smart home devices, voice assistants, and wearables.
+This includes products and services from social platforms, apps, and search engines, to e-commerce and ride sharing technologies, to smart home devices, and loan algorithms used by banks.

 AI has immense potential to improve our quality of life, but integrating complex computation into the platforms and products we use everyday could compromise our security, safety, and privacy.
 Unless critical steps are taken to make these systems more trustworthy, the development of AI runs the risk of deepening existing power inequalities.

 - Monopoly and centralization: Only a handful of tech giants have the resources to build AI, stifling innovation and competition.